 The calculation method requires total amount of disposed waste.
 For the NMVOC emission calculation, disposed amount of municipal solid waste was used with some additional industrial waste with high degradable organic content (agriculture, food processing, wood products etc.).
 The IPCC Waste model was used for emission calculation and the resulting methane emissions served as input for NMVOC emissions estimates.
 For particulate matter emissions, total amount of disposed waste was taken into account, including relatively large amounts of non-degradable industrial waste.
-In 2022, altogether 3,966 kt waste was disposed.
+In 2023, altogether 3753 kt waste was disposed.

-In case of PM emissions, default T1 emission factors were applied from the relevant chapter of the 2019 Guidebook.
+For PM emissions, default Tier 1 emission factors were applied as provided in Chapter 3.2 of the 2023 version of the Guidebook.